Nukesor/archivebot/README.md

 **WARNING:**
-This is a side hobby project of mine.
-It has been developed for Linux and I haven't used it in quite a while.
+This is a hobby side project of mine.
+It has been developed for use on Linux, but might work on windows as well.
-**It probably has some bugs and I don't have the time to fix this project right now.**
-Anyway I'm happy about PR's, feel free to help out!
+There might be some bugs, but I didn't find them yet.
+I'm happy about any PR's, feel free to help out!

 ## Features: